Our Commitment to Provide Quality Water

 Lead in Drinking Water

 Lead is a naturally occurring metal that can be found in air, soil, dust, food, and water.
 However, lead is harmful if inhaled or swallowed.
 To minimize exposure to lead the U.S. Environmental Protection Agency has a standard and action level for drinking water.
-Currently, the Action Level for lead at 15 micrograms per liter (or parts per billion).
-The District tests for lead quarterly in source water pumped from wells and treated water as it leaves the treatment plants and our samples are always negative.
-Since 1993, the District also regularly has tested the water at a selected number of higher-risk homes and has never exceeded the Action Level.
-These homes were constructed using copper pipes with lead solder prior to the 1986 federal ban on lead solder.
+Currently, the Action Level for lead is 15 micrograms per liter (or parts per billion).
+The District tests for lead quarterly in source water pumped from wells and treated water as it leaves the treatment plants and our samples are always absent of lead.
+Since 1993, the District has regularly tested the water at a selected number of higher-risk homes that were constructed using copper pipes with lead solder prior to the 1986 federal ban on lead solder.
 Our monitoring is conducted in accordance with regulatory requirements and guidance.
+Get more information here.

 Water Quality Report

 The District is committed to transparency and providing comprehensive information about its water and operations to the community.
 To help with this commitment, the District produces an annual Consumer Confidence Report (CCR) that describes where your water comes from, what it contains and how it compares with State and Federal Drinking Water Standards.
-The report contains the actual result of hundreds of water quality tests conducted, as well as other quality information.
-Click here to view our most recent CCR.
+The report contains the actual result of hundreds of water quality tests conducted throughout the year as well as other information.
+We are proud of our water quality!
+Download 2020 CCR

 Water flows to your tap through pressurized pipes.
-Normally it flows only in one direction but in certain circumstances, it can flow in the opposite direction, or backflow.
-Backflow means the flow of water or other substances from a customer's plumbing into the District's water distribution system.
-It is a hazardous condition that can threaten the safety of our water supply.
-Backflow Prevention devices are required on properties where there is a potential for this to occur.
+Normally it flows only in one direction but in certain circumstances, it can backflow, or travel in the opposite direction.
+When backflow occurs, the flow of water or other substances from a customer's plumbing goes into the District's water distribution system.
+It is a hazardous situation that can threaten the safety of the water supply.
+Backflow prevention devices are required on properties where there is a potential for this to occur.
 Also, all sites that use recycled water for irrigation must have an approved backflow device installed.
 Backflow prevention devices must be tested annually.
 To protect the water supply, the District is constantly on the lookout for backflow situations.